-The following screen shows the SIP Entity for the Avaya SBCE.
-The FQDN or IP Address field is set to the IP address of the Avaya SBCE private network interface (see Figure 1).
-Set Type to SIP Trunk.
-Set Adaptation to the adaptation defined in Section 6.4.
-Set the Location to that defined in Section 6.3 and the Time Zone to the appropriate time zone.
+The following screen shows the SIP entity for the Avaya SBCE used for routing calls.
+The FQDN or IP Address field is set to the IP address of the private interfaces administered in Section 7 of this document.
+Set the location to that defined in Section 6.3, set Adaptation to one created in Section 6.4 and the Time Zone to the appropriate time zone.